 Perhaps it has something to do with celebrity chef Rick Stein, who put Padstow on the map with his collection of restaurants and hotels.

 With four restaurants, numerous hotels, and a selection of shops, his presence is undeniable throughout the town.
-Whether that’s a good or bad thing is undecided.

-Things to do near Padstow
+More Things to do Near Padstow

 11. Surfing and Watersports